Southern Miss baseball ready for new journey on Opening Day

 HATTIESBURG, Miss.
-(WJTV) — You could feel the excitement at Pete Taylor Park Wednesday as Southern Miss took the practice field just 48 hours prior to Opening Day.
+(WHLT) — You could feel the excitement at Pete Taylor Park Wednesday as Southern Miss took the practice field just 48 hours prior to Opening Day.

 “A lot of buzz going around the locker room definitely,” junior infielder Danny Lynch said.
 “You try to get sleep before Opening Day, but it’s tough.
 Sometimes you’re just so antsy, so ready for the day to be there.”